 Form CMS-1, Request for Conciliation Conference

 If your notice states you have protest rights, you may challenge the notice by requesting a conciliation conference.
-If the notice doesn't indicate that you have protest rights, you may only submit a request for review.
+If the notice doesn't indicate that you have protest rights, see Disagree with a bill or action for other options.

 You must submit your request by the deadline provided on your notice.
 We cannot accept a request submitted after that deadline.

 The fastest and easiest way to request a conference is through our website.